ArnaoutLab/diversity/README.md

 # About

+The `diversity` package simplifies the calculation of similarity-sensitive and frequency-sensitive diversity.

+**Supported diversity measures**: alpha, beta, rho, gamma, normalized alpha, normalized beta, and normalized rho.

+**Supported diversity indices**: species richness, Shannon index, Simpson index, Berger-Parker index, and anything in between (Rényi entropy).

-For a rigorous mathematical treatment of the diversity indices that `diversity` can calculate see [Reeve et al., 2014](https://arxiv.org/abs/1404.6520).
+For a rigorous mathematical treatment of the diversity measures and indices `diversity` can calculate see [Reeve et al., 2014](https://arxiv.org/abs/1404.6520).
 A brief informal discussion can be found in the [background](#background) section.

 # Installation

 `diversity` requires python version 3.9 or higher.

-To install, execute:
 ```bash
 pip install diversity
 ```